 The other day I discovered some old college textbooks in my bookshelves.
 Instead of hanging onto them, I'm going to sell them for cash at Cash4Books.
 Get a quote on your textbook's value in seconds.
 With free shipping and quick payment, it's a marvel for emptying your shelves.

 Mercari is an app that lets you sell just about anything.
 List your home goods, clothes, electronics, and more.
 Turn your rompers into cold, hard cash with this marketplace.
 Keep in mind that Mercari withholds payments until your buyer receives the item.
 If you want an immediate payout, consider other apps on this list.

 Hoard no more!
 List your accessories, clothes, electronics, and more on Carousell.
 This app is particularly helpful because it syndicates your listing to multiple platforms.
 Reach users on Facebook Marketplace, Instagram, Twitter, and more with just one Carousell listing.

 22. Pawn shops

-Our title says 21 apps but this one is #22 – what gives?
-Because it's not really an app.
-We just wanted to throw on unconventional option for you.
+Our title may say 21 apps but this one is a bonus #22 – what gives?
+Because it's not an app.
+We just wanted to throw in an unconventional option for you.

-Pawn shops!
+Pawnshops!
 Oh yes!
-Pawn shops aren't just for your creepy Uncle Vinnie.
+Pawnshops aren't just for your creepy Uncle Vinnie.
 They're a wonderful way to make extra cash from the old stuff crowding your garage.
 However, do your homework before going to a pawn shop.
 After all, these guys are in the business of making a buck.
 Know the history, quality, and worth of your item going in.
-Bring an appraisal for big ticket items, like jewelry, to make sure you're paid a fair price.
+Bring an appraisal for big-ticket items, like jewelry, to make sure you've been paid a fair price.